MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-defender-for-cloud-apps-for-power-bi.md

 ---
-title: "Power BI implementation planning: Defender for Cloud Apps for Power BI planning"
+title: "Power BI implementation planning: Defender for Cloud Apps for Power BI"
 description: "Learn about using Defender for Cloud Apps with Power BI."
 author: peter-myers
 ms.author: v-petermyers